 SaaSops (SaaS operations) refers to SaaS products' governance, management, purchasing, and usage optimization.

-Introduction to SaaS Operations
+Introduction to SaaS operations

 SaaS operations aim to ensure that the software runs smoothly and efficiently at all times.
 That includes regular maintenance, updates, and troubleshooting of any issues that may arise.
+A robust SaaS management platform can help streamline these tasks, providing a comprehensive overview of all operational aspects.

 The different components of SaaS operations can be broadly categorized into three main categories:

 - Infrastructure management - includes all the activities necessary to provision and manage the underlying infrastructure that powers a SaaS product or service.
 It includes everything from setting up and configuring servers to ensuring they are correctly patched and updated.
+SaaS tools specifically designed for infrastructure management play a pivotal role in these processes, enabling faster setup and continuous updates.

-Some Examples of SaaS Operations
+Some examples of SaaS ops

 Some common examples of SaaS operations include: